 These exercises require students to use the knowledge they have acquired in the Theory section to plan and control a case study based on a real affordable housing scheme.

 Study Periods: This is a blended course mixing classroom and virtual delivery.
-There are two 2-day classroom sessions – one at the start of the course to allow everyone to meet one another, and the other at the end of the course for final revision and exam.
-In between there are 6 days of virtual delivery, generally a Monday and Thursday of each week to maintain momentum.
+There are two classroom sessions – one at the start of the course to allow everyone to meet one another, and the other at the end of the course for final revision and exam.
+In between there are 4 days of virtual delivery, on the Tuesday and Thursday of each week to maintain momentum.

 Planned dates are as follows:.